 - (1) Meetings of the Committee are held at such times and places as the Chair may determine, but in any event not less than at least four times per year. - (2) Meetings of the Committee shall be held from time to time and at such place as any member of the Committee shall determine upon 48 hours' notice to each of its members.
 The notice period may be waived by all members of the Committee.
 Each of the Chair of the Board, the external auditor, the Chief Executive Officer, the Chief Financial Officer or the Corporate Secretary shall also be entitled to call a meeting. - (3) The Chair, if present, will act as the chair of meetings of the Committee.
 If the Chair is not present at a meeting of the Committee, the Members in attendance may select one of their number to act as chair of the meeting. - (4) A majority of Members will constitute a quorum for a meeting of the Committee.
-Each Member will have one vote and decisions of the Committee are made by an affirmative vote of the majority.
+Each Member will have one vote and decisions of the Committee are made by an affirmative vote of the majority of members present at the meeting.
 The Chair will not have a deciding or casting vote in the case of an equality of votes.
+In the case of a deadlock, the Chair will refer the matter to the Board.
 Powers of the Committee may also be exercised by written resolutions signed by all Members. - (5) To the extent possible, in advance of every regular meeting of the Committee, the Chair, with the assistance of the Corporate Secretary, should prepare and distribute to the Members and others as deemed appropriate by the Chair, an agenda of matters to be addressed at the meeting together with appropriate briefing materials.